Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec-new.md

 `GET api/v1/leaderboard/teams`

-Returns a list of team names and the blocks those teams counted, in order of the number of blocks they counted from most to least.
+Returns a list of the top 100 team's names and the blocks those teams counted, in order of the number of blocks they counted from most to least.
 Only teams with blocks counted will be shown.
 The time_period represent how many days in the past the leaderboard is representing.

 #### Request Body